Leveraging Generative Artificial Intelligence for Causal Inference with Unstructured Data: Image as Treatment

 \subsection{Theoretical Properties}

-While, strictly speaking, we are interested in predictive effects (i.e., difference in predicted outcome when a predictor of interest takes different values while holding other variables at their observed values) rather than causal effects, below we consider the identification and estimation of the latter, which requires more stringent assumptions.
-It is worth noting that estimated predictive effects remain valid even when they cannot be interpreted as causal effects due to the violation of additional assumptions.

-Our identification results are nearly identical to the those of \cite{imai2024causal}, with the key difference that we focus on images rather than texts, and additionally incorporate observed structured confounding variables.
-For estimation and inference, however, we extend their methodology to accommodate a multi-valued treatment.
+Our identification result is nearly identical to that of \citet{imai2024causal}.
+The key difference is that we focus on images rather than text, and we also derive testable implications of our key identification condition (Assumption~\ref{separability}).
 As in the previous section, we define the causal estimand of interest, establish its nonparametric identification, and then develop an appropriate estimation strategy.